matwilso/matwilso.github.io/_drafts/sim2real.md

 Nope, we can overcome these challenges by building better simulators.
 Just make the simulators match the real world.

-Everyone ignores the simulator.
-It's a [blind spot][schlep],  researchers take it for granted.
+Researchers ignore the simulator.
+It's a [blind spot][schlep].
 Just choose Bullet, Dart, Mujoco, ODE, whatever, and make it work for your needs.
-If you try to roll your own simulator, this is precious time away from developing cool new learning algos.
+If you work on the simulator, this is precious time away from developing cool new learning algos.

 But the simulator is the weakest link in the sim2real chain.